AlperMertI/HotelManagementSystem/README.md

 Creating Database.

 1.Create a database in the localhost/phpmyadmin/ named "southgatedb".\
-2.Import the .sql file in the database that you have created.
+2.Import the southgatedb.sql file in the database that you have created.

 Run the program\